 Today, engineers, architects, and others relying on technical drawing depend on large plotters and large format printers to bridge the divide between idea and reality.
 To do so, they must increasingly be able to use their plans in both physical and digital forms, thus needing to select between hard copies or .pdf files on demand.

 When major architecture, engineering, and construction projects must wrap up as efficiently as possible, you can't depend on subpar technical drawing tools.
 That includes the printer required for clear, precise, and beautiful rendering of your design.
 HP is constantly innovating the equipment and techniques that can bring your ideas to life.
-So contact us today to discuss your printing needs for all of your different types of technical drawings.
+So reach out to HP to discuss your printing needs for all of your different types of technical drawings.

 Download our eBook now and discover how innovation is streamlining workflows, producing prints of unmatched quality and increasing IT efficiency like never before.